Open-Transactions/protocol-docs/content/doctypes/item.md

 ### Nymbox Resolution

 * `acceptTransaction`
-    * client-side acceptance of a transaction number (a blank) in the Nymbox
+    * client-side acceptance of a fresh (unused) transaction number in the Nymbox
-    * attribute `totalListOfNumbers`: comma-separated list of numbers of blank transactions.
+    * attribute `totalListOfNumbers`: comma-separated list of fresh (unused) transaction numbers.

 #### Example